-- Volunteer work with or contribute financially to social justice organizations that work to break down barriers, empower the Black community, and fight against racial injustice.
+- Volunteer with or contribute financially to social justice organizations that work to break down barriers, empower the Black community, and fight against racial injustice.

 - Find out where your government leaders stand on policies that disproportionately impact minorities, and use your vote to make an impact.